Margins: Where God Begins

 He’s in the seemingly unanswered prayer.

-When you live in the margin, you live from a different posture.
-You stop striving to become something and start resting in what already is.
+When you live in the margin, you stop striving to become something and start resting in what already is.

 God is not figuring you out.